kallehiitola/evermail/Documentation/API.md

 - `sortOrder` (default: `desc`): `asc`, `desc`
 - `stopWords` (optional): Comma-separated list of terms to ignore when executing full-text search (e.g., `stopWords=the,and,or`)
 - `useInflectionalForms` (optional, default: `false`): When `true`, wraps each token in `FORMSOF(INFLECTIONAL, ...)` so `plan` also matches `planned`, `planning`, etc.

+> **Date filters**: When `dateFrom`/`dateTo` are provided as date-only values (no time component) the API automatically interprets `dateFrom` as the start of that day (00:00:00 UTC) and `dateTo` as the inclusive end of that day.
+In practice, `dateTo=2025-01-31` expands to “before 2025‑02‑01 00:00:00” so you never lose emails that arrived later that same day.

 **Example Request**:
 ```